-31 March 2023 31 March 2022
+31 March 31 March

+2024 2023

-Discount rates 5.82% 4.68%
+Discount rate 6.18% 5.82%

-Expected rate of increase in salary 2% 3% for the
+Expected rate of salary increase 2% 2%

-first year &

-2% thereafter

 The discount rate is primarily based on the prevailing market yields of government securities for the estimated term of the obligations.
 The estimates of future salary increase considered considers the inflation, seniority, promotion and other relevant factors.
 Attrition rate considered is the management's estimate, based on previous years' employee turnover of the Company.